-N26 is one online bank that provides a debit card that has no foreign currency spending fees.
+N26 is one online bank available in Ireland that provides a debit card without any foreign currency spending fees.

-A prepaid debit card is also available in Ireland from Revolut that also doesn’t charge fees when spending in non Euro currencies.
+A popular prepaid debit card is also available in Ireland from Revolut .
+It has no fees when spending in non Euro currencies.

 Order total on Amazon UK = £512.49 GBP

 But if you opted to pay in Sterling – with a Euro Visa Debit card you would end up paying just €577.45.
 (Plus card fees) .
 Even with a 2% card fee, it would cost just under €589 (a saving of over €9)

 Using Paypal will work out more expensive than a debit card when it involves a currency conversion.
 If you are buying in Sterling and have Sterling in your Paypal account – then using that to pay will be fine.

 But if you need to convert Euro to Sterling with Paypal you will typically get a worse rate than Visa or Mastercard.

 A Real example : (Using a Sterling balance on Paypal to buy in Euros)